Become A NeuroAffective Touch® Practitioner

 - Breakout practices and Q&As in each module

-In addition, the hybrid online/in-person training includes…
+In addition, the hybrid training includes…

 - Exchange practice sessions with a practice partner from your cohort to apply what you are discovering in each module